How Do You Perform CPR on Adults (Ages 12 and Older) with a Tracheostomy?

 Call 911 immediately.

-If the adult is lying on his stomach, turn him over onto his back.
-They should be lying on a hard flat surface.
+If the person is lying on their stomach, turn them over onto their back.
+They should be lying on a hard, flat surface.

 Check for Breathing and Signs of Life